Your Guide To Rhodes Island, Greece

 Witness the different cultures and communities that have, since ancient times, been part of the society of Rhodes at the Jewish Museum of Rhodes.
 During the Second World War, the local Jewish community was devastated and followed the same sad fate as many other Jewish communities that populated the most important Greek Islands.
 You can visit the museum in the Old Town Synagogue Kahal Shalom.

 The exhibits include ceremonial dresses and religious objects, old marriage contracts, theological books, and a curious Turkish travel document from 1910.
-It is a manuscript by the Sultan which permits a young local boy to leave the island with his family.
+It is a manuscript by the Sultan that permits a young local boy to leave the island with his family.

 Rhodes Toy Museum